5and5/BO1-SpeedRuns/README.md

 ## Moon NML
 * Always jug
 * Initial spawn is 15 zombies instead of 10
-* Reduced no spawn time from 25 to 2 seconds
+* Reduced no spawn time from 16 to 2 seconds

+# TODO
+* Change weapons to high probabality
+* Change second box

 ## Huge shout out to:
 * **_SE2Dev_** - For making LinkerMod